 0

-The SNES was released in 1991 and was, undoubtedly, extremely successful.
-Mode 7 graphics made the competition (Sega) quietly jealous.
-The sound chips provided actual music as opposed to digital noise.
-The controller felt right in your hands.
-The sheer number of quality games available for the SNES was so high that even the most ardent Genesis devotees among us couldn’t deny that Nintendo had “nailed it.”
+The SNES launched in 1991 and was, undoubtedly, extremely successful.
+Mode 7 graphics made competitors like Sega jealous.
+The sound chips provided actual music rather than digital noise.
+The controller just felt right in your hands.
+The amount of quality games available for the Super Nintendo was so high that even the most biased Genesis players couldn’t argue that Nintendo “nailed it.”

 Rankings

-1. Chrono Trigger – Perfect time-traveling RPG
+1. Chrono Trigger – Perfect time traveling RPG

 2. Super Metroid – Exploration masterpiece

-3. Legend of Zelda: A Link to the Past – Perfection of the 2D Zelda
+3. Legend of Zelda: A Link to the Past – Perfection of the 2D Zelda games

-5. Final Fantasy VI – Storytelling that has endured
+5. Final Fantasy VI – Storytelling that has endured for generations

-7. Earthbound – Quirky, wonderful, emotionally impactful
+7. Earthbound – Quirky, Wonderful, and Emotionally impactful

-8. Donkey Kong Country – Visual spectacle with substance
+8. Donkey Kong Country – Visual spectacle that had you craving more

 10. Super Mario Kart – Friendship destruction simulator